 Many states have approved the legal use of marijuana for medical use and/or recreational purposes.
 Although the Federal government made marijuana illegal in 1937.
 They have not yet changed their stance.

 Because of the legality as well as employment issues, many marijuana smokers avoid applying for life insurance.
 That’s reasonable.
 You have to be a free person with income to support your family.
 Life insurance is rightly secondary to that.
 So the next important question is, “Do I have any sort of marijuana confidentiality with life insurance?”

 People skip applying life insurance because they worry their admission can be passed on to the police, employer, or some government database.

 This can be a pointed concern if you live in a state where marijuana is still illegal for either medical or recreational use.
 Or, you might be smoking marijuana recreationally in a state where only medical marijuana has been approved.

 Stating that you smoke marijuana on a life insurance application is fully confidential and protected by law!
 All aspects of the life insurance application process are completely confidential.

-When you contact Marijuana Life Insurance to apply for life insurance or even to ask some questions about marijuana use and life insurance, all information you provide to our independent agents is strictly and completely confidential.
+When you contact MJ Life Insurance to apply for life insurance or even to ask some questions about marijuana use and life insurance, all information you provide to our independent agents is strictly and completely confidential.